florianzwagemaker/seqedit-wasm/minimum-viable-product-requirements.md

 ### File handling:

 * Load and parse single or multiple sequences from a FASTA file through a URL.
+* Keep a metadata file in storage (although hidden) which gets fetched through a URL parameter.
 * Use the browser’s localStorage to save work in progress and to leverage session management.

 ### Sequence viewer & editor: